martin-ockajak/automorph/docs/Plugins.md

 # Plugins

-*Automorph* supports integration with other libraries via different categories of plugins published in separate artifacts.
+*Automorph* supports integration with other libraries by providing plugins of plugins published in separate artifacts.
+Plugins are separated into categories based on which part of an RPC system functionality they implement.
 Specific plugins can be instantiated, configured and combined at will.

 ## Defaults